SoftwAIre/charity_recommender/README.md

 - Data is positively skewed past $1,000,000.

 ### Measuring Donor Enthusiasm for Projects
-Here the donation amount is represented on a logarithmic scale to see visually a little better.
-See graph below:
+- Donation amount is represented on a logarithmic scale to see visually a little better:

 ![](https://github.com/Chris-Manna/charity_recommender/blob/master/log%20donation.png)
 In the future I will substitute the logarithmic values for dollar values.